thenewobjective/thenewobjective.github.io/_drafts/mindscape/surrounded-by-goldfish.md

 There are also people with Aphantasia who can't visualize things in their mind's eye.
 <https://en.wikipedia.org/wiki/Aphantasia>

+People on Ambien cook, sleepwalk, and do more.

 So the method of thinking is different among people and it's not just a matter of intelligence. the Natural Language we use to exchange ideas must therefore be translatable to the other's method of thinking.
 A shared, single, mental model is not possible.